-Shawn Porter to defend against Yordenis Ugas on March 9
+Shawn Porter vs Yordenis Ugas on March 9 – How & Where To Watch

 This is a defense that was expected for the 31-year-old Porter, being that Ugas fought on the undercard of his last fight on September 8 in beating Cesar Miguel Barrionuevo by a one-sided 12 round unanimous decision at the Barclays Center in Brooklyn, New York.

 “I hope that next year I can fight for a crown of the world,” Ugás said to the elnuevoherald.com.
 “I earned that right.
 They can not give me away anymore.
 One way or the other, I will fight to become a world champion.”

 Ugas,32, should be fighting IBF welterweight champion Errol ‘The Truth’ Spence Jr. (24-0, 21 KOs) for his title after becoming his mandatory challenger last September.
 However, Spence chose to defend his International Boxing Federation title next against WBC lightweight champion Mikey Garcia.
 Those two are expected to face each other in the first quarter of 2019 in a big pay-per-view fight on Showtime.
 Rather than wait around for the smoke to clear from the Spence vs. Garcia fight, the 2008 Cuban Olympian Ugas decided to challenge Porter for his WBC 147 lb title.

 In the 2008 Olympic, Ugas swept his first three matches in the competition in beating Hamza Kramou (Algeria), Domenico Valentino (Italy) and Georgian Popescu (Romania).
 In a big upset, Ugas was beaten by Daouda Sow in the semifinal.
 Despite that loss, Ugas had a success amateur career in Cuba , winning the 2005 World Championships, 2006 Central American & Caribbean Games and 2007 Pan American games.
 Ugas is a 5-time Cuban national champion.